Indian troops martyr four Kashmiri youth in Rajouri

-Srinagar, March 28 (KMS): In occupied Kashmir, Indian troops in their fresh act of state terrorism have martyred four Kashmiri youth in Rajouri district, today.
+Srinagar, March 29 (KMS): In occupied Kashmir, Indian troops in their fresh act of state terrorism martyred four Kashmiri youth in Rajouri district.

-The youth were killed by the troops during a siege and search operation at Ravarian Talla village, in Sunderbani of the district.
+The youth were killed by the troops during a siege and search operation at Ravarian Talla village, in Sunderbani of the district, last night.

 However, SSP Rajouri claimed that the youth were Mujahideen and were died in the gunfight with troops.

-In the meantime, three youth were injured after clashes erupted during a search operation by Indian forces in Pulwama district, today.
+In the meantime, three youth were injured in clashes erupted during a search operation of Indian forces in Pulwama district.

-Reports said that youth took to streets and pelted stones on the forces during a cordon-and-search-operation (CASO) in Palpora village of the district.
+Reports said that youth took to streets and pelted stones on the forces during the search operation in Palpora village of the district.

 Recent Comments